Version posted: 2/22/21

 What precautions are you taking to make sure kids are healthy in school?

 Health and safety are our priority.
 We understand the importance of caring for the social and emotional wellbeing of our staff and students.
-Enhanced cleaning measures, regular disinfecting of high-touch surfaces, frequent handwashing and hand sanitizer use, social distancing measures, limiting transitions, adapting meal procedures and the use of district-provided face coverings will all be part of our comprehensive effort to limit the spread of COVID-19.
+Enhanced cleaning measures, regular disinfecting of high-touch surfaces, frequent handwashing and hand sanitizer use, social distancing measures when possible, limiting transitions, adapting meal procedures and the use of district-provided face coverings will all be part of our comprehensive effort to limit the spread of COVID-19.